-Therefore, if you don’t know what bonds are and want to learn how to start investing in bonds, it’s important to know at least the basics of bond investing, and gaining insight on bonds is the first step toward a robust bond-investing education.
+If you don't know what bank bonds are and want to learn how to start investing in them, it’s important to know at least the basics of bond investing.
+Gaining insight on bonds is the first step toward a robust bond-investing education.

 Bonds are fixed-income securities which provide investors with fixed periodic payments and the eventual return of principal at the end of the tenure of the security.

 A bond is a loan advanced by the bond purchaser to the bond issuer, and is a debt instrument that functions like an IOU.
 In other words, a bank bond is an agreement signed between a bond issuer and the investor, specifying the fixed amount the issuer is obligated to pay at specified intervals.